AYJACKSON-ICS4U/introductory-arduino-assignment-jordan/README.md

 Lit up the LED using the button.

+We added another button and used the same wire pattern as for the other button.
+Now the LED can be controled with two different buttons.

 ## Questions
 How do you code the light so that it stays on when pressed?